nbeaver/commutator-table/how-to.markdown

      \DTLloaddb[keys={A,B,C,D,E,F,G,H,I,J,K,L,M}]{commutators}{commutation-relations.csv}

 so that it has the number of columns that the CSV requires.
+You are not required to use keys that are letters of the alphabet, but it is convenient since spreadsheets generally mark columns starting with A through Z and then to AA, AB, and so forth.

-This is required for math markup to be available for operator definitions.
+This manual tracking of the keys is required for math markup to be available in the first row.
 See here for more information:

 <http://tex.stackexchange.com/questions/125060/datatool-cannot-use-math-macros-in-tabular-headers-from-csv-file>